Publication Ethics and Publication Malpractice Statement

 - Ghost Authorship: Excluding someone who has made significant contribution to the manuscript.

-- Disputing the order of authorship i.e. who should be listed first, second etc.
+- Disputing the order of authorship i.e., who should be listed first, second etc.

-Since such issues cause significant problems and lead to a potential retraction in the future, the Business Review has devised guidelines for authorship as outlined by the International Council of Medical Journals Editors (ICMJE).
+Since such issues cause significant problems and lead to a potential retraction in the future, Business Review has devised guidelines for authorship as outlined by the International Council of Medical Journals Editors (ICMJE).
 These are:

-- Made substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND
+- "Made substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work;

-- Drafted the work or revised it critically for important intellectual content; AND
+- Drafted the work or revised it critically for important intellectual content;

-- Given final approval of the version to be published; AND
+- Given final approval of the version to be published;

-- Agreed to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+- Agreed to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved."

 Failure to meet even one condition will mean that the contributor cannot be listed as an author.
 Such people should instead be acknowledged.
 Activities that don’t qualify a contributor as coauthors are funding acquisition, supervision of research groups, editing of the text, and assisting in writing and proofreading.
 It is also crucial to get a written permission from people who will be acknowledged to avoid problems.

 If authorship dispute arises, the editorial office will try its best to resolve the problem in a timely and professional manner.
 However, since most of these conflicts arise at the research stage, it is not always possible for members of the editorial team to discern who should be included.
 Therefore, we encourage the authors to discuss with their contributors before deciding on who can be listed as a coauthor.
+Likewise, Business Review expect that authors have sort out the above mentioned issues before electronic submission to the journal.

 5. Appeals Process